Insulin — If your child takes insulin, consult your diabetic Doctor before surgery to determine what adjustments need to be made to their medications.

 Driving — If you are old enough to drive and have been given a general anesthetic or sedation, you cannot drive a motor vehicle for a minimum of 24 hours after anesthetic.
 You will need to have a licensed driver accompany you to the hospital and drive you home.

 Blood Work/X-rays — If your surgeon has asked you to have blood work or x-rays done before surgery, they can be done at Riley Hospital for Children at IU Health or your local laboratory.
-If tests are done locally, please be sure that we have the results in Riley Main Day Surgery before the surgery.
+If tests are done locally, please be sure the Riley Pre Post Care Unit has the results before the surgery.
 Results can be faxed to the numbers listed below.
 It is always helpful to ask for an additional copy of the results to bring with you on the day of surgery.

 If you need to contact Riley Main Day Surgery, please use one of the numbers listed below.